 The Switch contains one Method List that is set and cannot be removed, yet can be modified.
-To delete a Login Method List defined by the user, click the index under the Delete heading corresponding to the entry desired to be deleted.
+To delete a Login Method List defined by the user, click the user, click the user, click the leading corresponding to the entry desired to be deleted.
 To modify a Login Method List, click on its hyperlinked Method List Name.
 To configure a new Method List, click the Add button.